david-analytics/EDA-WITH-PANDAS-PROFILING/README.md

 I wrote a blog on Medium # EDA WITH PANDAS PROFILING  (https://medium.com/@david-akinyemi)

-Here is a real example using Automobile data set
+Here is a real example using Automobile data set.

 Pandas profiling is an open source Python module with which we can easily carry out an Exploratory Data Analysis with few code lines.